kimschles/quickleft-way/agile-cheatsheet.md

 ### Client Meeting / Retrospective

 Each week, you should do a client retrospective meeting.
-This is the time to show off what we've been working on, plan for the future, manage scope expectations and reinforce a positive and communicative tone in the working relationship..
+This is the time to show off what we've been working on, plan for the future, manage scope expectations and reinforce a positive and communicative tone in the working relationship.

-If necessary, reiterate that we are working on time and cost estimates based on the features currently agreed upon and that unknowns can always cause timelines and budgets to increase.
+If necessary, reiterate that we are working on time and cost estimates based on the features currently agreed upon and that unknowns can cause timelines and budgets to increase.

-Early in the project, you are likely to have to disappoint the client, if you have discovered that the cost of certain features has been under-estimated.
+Early in the project, you are likely to have to disappoint the client if you have discovered that the cost of certain features has been under-estimated.
 The goal of our agile process is to give a realistic picture of the work and find creative solutions to scope and budget issues we discover during the course of the project.
 We don't promise what we can't deliver.

 Hold the client and the Quick Left team to their meeting attendance, story acceptance, asset provision and communication commitments.